jasonmacduffie/Nephelai/README.md

 *   **Robustness:** 1
 *   **Number appearing:** 1-8
 *   **Disposition:** Cautious
-*   **Courage:** Pragmatic
+*   **Courage:** Cowardly
 *   **Soul color:** Red

 Nightcreeps are short, three-foot-tall humanoids with eerie faces with abnormally large, pitch-black eyes.
 They are native to Ogzim's sphere of the Starless Abyss, where they live on permanent wooden rafts that float across a pitch-black ocean.
 They are very stealthy, but are afraid of bright lights.
+Proximity to a Nightcreep gradually dulls all of one's senses.
+After several minutes of exposure, those affected instantly die.

 #### Oktocheirs